 Relationship

-Dreaming About Ex Returning: Meaning, Psychology & Symbolism
+Dreaming About an Ex Returning: Meaning, Psychology & Symbolism

-Dreams of an ex returning may reflect unresolved feelings or personal growth.
+Dreaming of an ex returning often reflects unresolved feelings and the desire for closure or understanding.

 Written by: DreamMeaning Editorial Team